2017 HSC Students Begin Work

 As term 4 rolls around, the HSC students for next year will be commencing their studies.
 If they haven’t already, students who have chosen music as an elective at school will want to start thinking about their performance repertoire.

 When I was studying, I found that the best performances I did were the ones that were well planned and thoroughly rehearsed.
 Especially if I was doing my own interpretation of a piece, as I did for my recital.
 Having a teacher dedicated to helping you develop your skills and performance is a sure way to improve your chances of better marks in school music.

 In both the Music 1 and Music 2 HSC courses, doing a core performance is mandatory.
 The students may also choose as electives to do up to three additional performances.

-Any students from schools around the Northern Beaches area of Sydney or anywhere close to Belrose (where I currently teach), feel free to contact me for some advice and assistance in getting the best marks you can in your HSC.
+Any students from schools around the Parramatta area in Sydney or anywhere close to Telopea (where I currently teach), feel free to contact me for some advice and assistance in getting the best marks you can in your HSC.
 I’ve experience in teaching senior students and have seen some great results from my students in the past.